Raymond S. McLain: Postwar

-For his distinguished service in the war, he was appointed a brigadier general in the Regular Army.
-Later, he became the comptroller of the army, and was appointed the army's first statutory comptroller general.
-At the time of his death in 1954 he was serving on President Dwight D. Eisenhower's National Security Training Commission.
+McClain was promoted to temporary lieutenant general on 6 June 1945 and was also to brigadier general in the Regular Army.
+He served as Chief of Information for the US Army from 1948 to 1949.
+In 1949 he became the Comptroller of the United States Army, and was appointed as the Army's first statutory comptroller general.

+In 1952 he retired from the Army after 40 years of service.
+At the time of his death in 1954, he was serving on President Dwight D. Eisenhower's National Security Training Commission.

-He died at Walter Reed General Hospital in Washington, D.C. on December 14, 1954, at the age of 64.
+He died at Walter Reed General Hospital in Washington, D.C., on December 14, 1954, at the age of 64.